top of page

 Unhack the vote: How the vote got hacked and what we can do about it

-This is part of our ongoing series dedicated to strengthening our vote.
+This article is part of our ongoing series dedicated to strengthening our vote.
 We explore ways to answer these questions:

 • Do you wonder how the January 6th, 2021 attack on the U.S. Capitol was a symptom of a much deeper problem?